 Both my kids have a special affinity for Saint Patrick’s Day, because they have red hair.
 When they were little, with bright copper ringlets, people would stop and stare and sometimes even ask where they came from, as if they might not be my kids at all.
 (I have rather dull brown hair).
-Occasionally, I would shoot back, “I adopted them from Ireland.”
+Occasionally, I am sorry to admit, I would shoot back with a snarky, “I adopted them from Ireland.”

 My children have Jewish, Presbyterian, Methodist, Quaker, Mennonite, and Roman Catholic ancestors, from England, Scotland, Ireland, Holland, Switzerland and Germany.
 Their red hair comes from my red-headed Jewish father, and from my English-Dutch-Swiss husband.
 So although they are redheads, and part Irish, the Irish part is not the red-headed part.
 Nevertheless, living life as a redhead, or “ginger” as the Brits call it, does seem to increase their identification with their Irish background.
 My thirteen-year-old son, who is small and lively, with a mischievous freckled face to go with his red curls, delights in dressing up each year as a leprechaun.
 Today, he wore green madras shorts, a lime green slicker, and a green felt hat with a feather to school.
 His words: “Mom, I OWN this holiday.”